StarRocks/starrocks/docs/administration/query_queues.md

 ### FE audit log

 You can check the FE audit log file **fe.audit.log**.
-The field `PendingTimeMs` indicates the time that a query is in a queue, and its unit is milliseconds.
+The field `PendingTimeMs` indicates the time a query spent waiting in a queue, and its unit is milliseconds.

 ### FE metrics